famu8/blog/index.md

-Hi, I'm **Fernando Marina Urriola**, a Biomedical Engineer and AI enthusiast currently pursuing my Master's at DTU in Denmark.
+Hi, I'm **Fernando Marina Urriola**, a Biomedical Engineer and AI enthusiast currently pursuing my Master's in Human-Centered AI at DTU in Denmark.
 I’m passionate about solving challenges, exploring new technologies, and sharing ideas that inspire creativity and growth.

 ---